baigelbytes1/baigelbytes/content/poems/aThousandStepsToTheStart.md

   name = "Adnan Baig"
 +++

 What is is that makes the rich man poor?
-That crosses an ocean to open a door.
+Who crosses an ocean to open a door.

 What is it that makes the poor man rich, who instead of chasing dreams stays seated playing fiddlesticks?